Note: This post may contain affiliate links. Read the disclaimer for more information.

 10. Experiences matter more than material possessions

-So you’re living frugal, right?
-This means you don’t need to buy material things because the ones you have are just fine.
+So you’re living thrifty, right?
+This means you don’t need to buy material things because the ones you have are fine.

 You’ve probably figured out how to pay yourself first and live off the rest.
 You’ve also probably begun amassing some wealth.